InternetOfHealthcare/nursing-alexa-skill-workshop/README.md

 ## 1.Create Alexa Nursing Skill

-This first part you will learn how to create, configure and test a new Alexa Skill using a pre-existing Lambda function as back-end.
+First, let's create, configure and test a new Alexa Skill using a pre-existing Lambda function.
 After this step you will have your first Healthcare Skill working and then you can create your own Lambda function to customize or extend this skill to store different types of biometric data.

 ![logo](/images/alexa_skill.png)